Not every narcissist is a psychopath or sociopath; every psychopath or sociopath is a narcissist.

 A narcissist wants to look good and be perceived well by others.
 A sociopath/ psychopath wants to be perceived in whatever ways suit their own needs at that moment in time.

-Narcissist and sociopaths are less emotionally stable their behaviour is more erratic and more likely to act on impulse.
-Psychopaths are less likely to do so, they plan out their crimes against others.
+Narcissists and sociopaths are less emotionally stable.
+Their behaviour is more erratic, and more likely to act on impulse.
+Psychopaths are less likely to do so, and they plan out their crimes against others.
 Although they can act in a moment and narcissists, sociopaths can be calculated.

-All are capable of blending into society and they can hold good jobs.
-There is a lot of cross overs with the trait.
+All are capable of blending into society, and they can hold good jobs.
+There is a lot of cross overs with the traits.

-As there is a lot of traits that cross over, if you are with a toxic person, be it narcissistic, psychopath or sociopath you’ll have some awareness of what they are capable of.
-If you have left you’ll have some awareness of what they are capable of.
+As there is a lot of traits that cross over, if you are with a toxic person, be it narcissistic, psychopath or sociopath, you’ll have some awareness of what they are capable of.
+If you have left, you’ll have some knowledge of what they are capable of.
 Narcissistic, psychopath or sociopath, stay safe and stay away as much as you can.

 Meeting someone new.

-If you feel uncomfortable around someone even if you’re unsure as to why it’s time to walk away.
-That uneasy feeling you just can not put your finger on is the biggest clue something is not right with them.
-Think to when you first met your ex narcissist, psychopath or sociopath, how many times did you just think something doesn’t add up, yet excused their behaviour because of their play nice superficial charm?
+If you feel uncomfortable around someone, even if you’re unsure as to why it’s time to walk away, that uneasy feeling you just can not put your finger on is the biggest clue something is not right with them.
+Think to when you first met your ex narcissist, psychopath or sociopath.
+How many times did you think something doesn’t add up, yet excused their behaviour because of their play nice superficial charm?